-Where To Buy Little Tikes Folding Trampolines Cheapest In Citrus Park FL
+Where To Buy Little Tikes Folding Trampolines Cheapest In Miramar FL

 Then several months ago, I read a blog article talking about the health benefits that the blogger had by doing rebounder exercises in the past 2 years and how he eventually bought three different rebounders ($ to $$$, with this one being the first bought) and how the expensive one felt so much better.
 So I thought, hm, maybe I should try a better one too.

 It's been damn near a year (11 months) with our trampoline, and here's how it worked out.
 After hours everyday of my four year old and my husband (seperately!) jumping on this, a few of the stretchy bands underneath tore/ripped off completely.
 No one was hurt when our trampoline broke🤗 Thankfully it didn't violently snap in half or anything.
 So with my boys very upset.
 I immediately reordered this!
 We also had bought a toddler trampoline last year and it broke in pieces after two months.
 This trampoline held up a long time after heavy use!

 Bought this for my wife 10 months ago.
 She uses it 3-4 times per week and the Trampoline is stretched and wore out.
 Description says that it rated for 250 lbs no way this is true.
 My wife is around 150 lbs and look at the attached pictures of how it held up to a person around 150 lbs.
 Recommend not purchasing this item unless you want to buy a new one every year.